-Regarding the thematic category about choosing between maternal commitment and professional commitment, a conflict arises from the perception that as a mother, one must put the needs of others before oneself (Friedman 2007; Nardi & Nardi, 2006).
-The early education teachers interviewed in this study said they listen to their inner voices and, in addition to caring for their own children’s needs, choose to fulfil their professional commitments.
+Regarding the thematic category about choosing between maternal commitment and professional commitment, a conflict arises from the perception that as a mother, one must put the needs of others before oneself (Friedman, 2007; Nardi & Nardi, 2006).
+The early education teachers interviewed in this study said they listen to their inner voices and, in addition to caring for their own children’s needs, choose to fulfill their professional commitments.
 For example, in terms of the choice to extend maternity leave and take sick days, they chose their professional responsibilities rather than staying at home with their children.
 Some indicated that this choice caused them to feel a sense of remorse.
 They realized their own individual prerogative and ability to choose, but did not feel at peace with themselves.
 In order to come to terms with this they must, as Friedman (2007) explains, break free from a perception that equates the interests of the mother with the interests of the child.

 Regarding the thematic category of female educators identifying with their own children’s teachers, the interviewees said they feel torn between the various identities and roles in their lives.
-They spoke about their tendency to identify with their children’s teachers alongside their need to fulfil their maternal role and identify with their own children when they face difficulties in the school system.
+They spoke about their tendency to identify with their children’s teachers alongside their need to fulfill their maternal role and identify with their own children when they face difficulties in the school system.
 The interviewees empathized with their children’s teachers without losing their sense of self as mothers, and in the situations that routinely arise, they said they try to represent both sides in a balanced and effective way.
 In more challenging cases involving their children, they first tended to understand the side of the teachers, and only later connect to the perspective of their children.
 Their empathy for the teachers emerges from their professional identity.
 This recalls Gee’s (2001) explanation that co-workers are able to be empathic and identify with their partners in the system.
 It seems that, without detracting from this ability to identify with others, there is a latent reason expressed by Galili (2020), that educators believe their children’s behavior represents them, and by demonstrating their skills as good mothers, they also show they are capable of being good teachers.
 This perception causes them to work with their children’s teachers to motivate their children to accept the norms of the educational system.
 Eventually, they recognize and come to terms with the fact that their children have other needs.
 Only then do they manage to give up the ideal of being a perfect mother and realize that their children’s behavior does not represent them as educators.
 Releasing themselves from the shackles of a need for perfection allows them to engage all of the partners involved to put their children at the center.

 In the thematic category of blurring the boundaries between professionalism and motherhood, an issue arose in this study that is not mentioned in the professional literature on parent-teacher relationships and the education system.
 The discourse generally focuses on how parents are integrated into the education system.
 The current study presents a parent-teacher relationship in which female educators became involved in the family lives of their preschool and elementary school students.
 They believe that their involvement in their students’ family life could provide practical, emotional and moral support to parents.
 Some teachers helped their students’ mothers to function in their maternal roles, including in extremely difficult times.
 The teachers felt they could empower other mothers, as described by O’Reilly (2004a, 2004b).